 Assemblymember Kevin McCarty wants answers.
 In June, he wrote a letter to the state water board asking for more to be done, from finding the source of the problem to the impact it might have on families.

-The fix could cost millions of dollars.“If it is the federal government there at the Air Force base, we need to make sure
+“If it is the federal government there at the Air Force base, we need to make sure

 they are held accountable to get the water cleaned up,” McCartey wrote.